birkenkrahe/org/FAQ.md

 your own workspace.
 Whenever the owner makes changes to the forked repo, you'll be notified so that you can follow the change ("fetch upstream").

+<sup><a id="fn.14" href="#fnr.14">14</a></sup> If you never make any changes you don't need to watch
+productivity, because you can just regurgitate old stuff.
+However, personally, I would get bored to death.